semgrep/semgrep-docs/docs/release-notes/march-2024.md

 - Added support for Python's `yield` keyword, enabling the detection of taint findings from taint sources returned by `yield`.
 - Added ability for users to copy file paths displayed in Semgrep Cloud Platform's **Findings** page if they aren't links.
 - Added the ability for users to see if there's a version of a rule they're currently using that supports interfile analysis.
+- Added **Clear filters** button when no findings appear in the findings page after the user has set some filters.
 - **API**: added ability to get rules metadata from the API.

 ### Changed